6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Enabling Technologies and AI Role

+{\bf Ultra-Massive MIMO (Um-MIMO).} A major increase in antenna count is incorporated into Um-MIMO, an advancement of MIMO technology that improves spectrum efficiency, capacity, and reliability.
+Because it allows for the integration of a large number of devices and the transmission of high data rates, this technology is essential for 6G networks.
+Recent developments concentrate on enhancing beamforming methods and lowering interference, which makes Um-MIMO a crucial enabler for high throughput and low latency applications like virtual reality (VR) and augmented reality (AR).

+{\bf Radio Resource Management (RRM).} To satisfy the varied needs of different applications and services, RRM in 6G networks involves dynamic allocation and optimization of radio resources.
+RRM incorporates artificial intelligence and machine learning techniques to improve decision-making processes that will lead to better quality of service (QoS) and more effective spectrum utilization.
+These developments are crucial for controlling the higher demand and complexity in 6G networks, especially in situations where there is a high level of mobility and a dense population of devices.

+{\bf Non-Orthogonal Multiple Access (NOMA).} NOMA dramatically increases spectrum efficiency by leveraging power domain separation to enable several users to share the same frequency resources.
+By allowing more users to share the same bandwidth, NOMA is anticipated to provide huge connections and high data rate transmission in 6G networks.
+This is very helpful for Internet of Things applications and other situations where a lot of devices need to talk to each other at once.
+To improve NOMA's performance in 6G, research is still focused on power allocation and interference management optimization \cite{vinogradov2016key}.

+{\bf Coordinated Multi-Point (CoMP).} CoMP allows numerous base stations to coordinate their receptions and transmissions, improving network performance.
+At the cell borders, this synchronization enhances signal quality and lessens inter-cell interference.
+CoMP plays a key role in enabling ultra-reliable and low-latency communications (URLLC) in 6G networks, which are necessary for applications like remote surgery and autonomous driving.
+Research endeavors to enhance coordination mechanisms and create more advanced algorithms to optimize the advantages of CoMP in intricate network settings \cite{ al2023edge}.

+{\bf Rate-Splitting Multiple Access (RSMA).} By splitting the data stream into common and private sections, RSMA, a cutting-edge multiple-access technique, enables more effective and flexible resource allocation.
+This technique can improve communications reliability, reduce latency, and increase spectrum efficiency, making it viable for 6G networks.
+When it comes to managing the varied and dynamic traffic patterns in 6G, RSMA is anticipated to be crucial to meeting the network's performance objectives \cite{vinogradov2016key}.

-6G networks will support three-dimensional (3D) visualisation by using heterogeneous architecture.
+{\bf 3D Network Architecture.} 6G networks will support three-dimensional (3D) visualization by using heterogeneous architecture.
 Communication technologies like drones and satellites will use these architectures to improve related QoS.
 Furthermore, these heterogeneous communication architectures could be easily deployed in rural and disaster areas \cite{xu20113d}.